ruchir-agrawal/Awaaz-1.0-/README.md

 # Awaaz

-Awaaz is an AI voice telephony service provider for businesses.
+Awaaz is an AI voice agent which provides telephony services for businesses.
 It answers inbound calls, speaks with customers, captures booking details, logs outcomes, and gives owners and admins a simple dashboard to manage operations.

 The product combines a React frontend, a Node telephony service, Supabase, Twilio, Google Sheets, and AI voice/model providers into one flow.